This

 television series, that's given us solid portrayals of borderline

 disordered women.
-Who says, television isn't educational?!
+Who says, television isn't educational?

 RAVE: